fluent/fluent-bit-docs/installation/linux/debian.md

 # Debian

-Fluent Bit is distributed as **fluent-bit** package and is available for the latest (and legacy) stable Debian systems: Bullseye and Buster.
+Fluent Bit is distributed as **fluent-bit** package and is available for the latest (and legacy) stable Debian systems: Bookworm and Bullseye.
 The following architectures are supported

 * x86\_64